mvolkmann/blog/src/swift.md

 - enter `brew install --cask swiftformat-for-xcode`
 - open the Finder and navigate to the Applications directory
-- double-click SwiftFormat
+- double-click the SwiftFormat app
-- follow the instructions that are displayed
+- follow the displayed instructions
+  (SwiftFormat app can also be used to customize the rules)
 - restart Xcode
 - add a keyboard shortcut
   - select Xcode ...
 Preferences ...
 Key Bindings